cbanciu667/sds-platform-bootstrap/README.md

 # sds-platform-bootstrap
-Automation for sds platform initialisation.
-This automation will perform the initial configurations required and will deploy/initilise the SDS Kubernetes cluster.
+This automation will perform the initial configurations required and will deploy/initialise the SDS Kubernetes cluster.

 This Automation is using tools like:
 - Terraform and Terragrunt for cloud deployments